geosag/fx_market_analytics/README.md

 ## Overview

-The pipeline fetches exchange rates for EUR, USD, GBP, JPY, and CNY at three granularities (daily, weekly, and monthly) and loads them into a Supabase (PostgreSQL) database.
-A GitHub Actions workflow runs the script automatically once per day.
-The Power BI dashboard connects to Supabase and is refreshed and updated every day, providing both a short-term and long-term analytical view of rate behavior.
-Although the pipeline fetches data for the monthly granularity for data going back to 1999-01-01 for all currencies, the calculations and the long-term analytical view provided in the dashboard go back to 2000-01-01, since there are no monthly rates between 1999-01-01 and 1999-12-31 for CNY (in contrast to the other currencies) for the selected provider.
+The pipeline fetches exchange rates for EUR, USD, GBP, JPY, and CNY at three granularities (daily, weekly, and monthly) and loads them into a Supabase (PostgreSQL) database using Python (requests, pandas, sqlalchemy).
+A GitHub Actions workflow runs the script automatically once per day, keeping the Power BI dashboard current with both a short-term and long-term analytical view of rate behavior.
+Although the pipeline fetches data for the monthly granularity going back to 1999-01-01 for all currencies, the calculations and long-term analytical view in the dashboard go back to 2000-01-01, since there are no monthly rates between 1999-01-01 and 1999-12-31 for CNY (in contrast to the other currencies) for the selected provider.

 ---